420blaze420/tape0002/README.md

 #### Access point placement
 * Access point placement should be determined through the use of a heat map, of which would be produced during the site survey.
+* Access points must support Wi-Fi 6 technology at minimum, and support options for future expansion; Wi-Fi6E or Wi-Fi7 readiness.
+* Expected indoor coverage: 100%
+* Expected outdoor coverage: 95%

 #### Installation and configuration
 * **Xcompanyx** can spare a maximum of 4 IT employees to help install the new wired network and complete configurations.
 * The bulk of the installation and configurations must **NOT** be done by **Xcompanyx** IT employees.
-* IT employees designated to 'help' are there too support an efficient deployment and integration of the new wired network, **NOT** do all of the technicians work for them.
+* IT employees designated to 'help' are there to support an efficient deployment and integration of the new wired network, **NOT** do all of the technicians work for them.

 #### Integration with the existing wired network
 * The new wireless network must be integrated with the current wired network, supporting communication between wired and wireless users.

 #### Security configuration
-* Must implement WPA 3 security protocol on the new wireless network.
+* Must implement WPA3 security with 802.1X authentication on the new wireless network.
 * The new wireless network must be integrated with the current wired network to support security concerns regarding communications or company data leaking out of the domain.
 * Integration of a new firewall, or configuration of the old firewall to support wired and wireless protections.
 * Must complete a series of network tests to validate whether or not it was a successful deployment.